Skip to content

 0

-pedestrians died in 2021.
+pedestrians were struck and killed by vehicles on California roads in 2023.
 3 people a day.

 0

-people were killed in alcohol-impaired crashes in 2021.
-A 16% increase from 2020.
+people were killed in alcohol-impaired crashes in 2023.
+A nearly 55% increase from 2014.

 We are experiencing a crisis on our roads.